mk12/mira/README.md

 This repository is already set up to be deployed on [Heroku][], so you can easily fork it and run your own instance.

-_TODO: Explain about application.cfg and setting up the database._
+_TODO: Explain other steps if there turn out to be any (secret key, migrations)._

 ## Why "Mira"?